nagyist/tao-user-guide/src/take-a-tour/register-your-test-takers.md

 **Step 5:** Fill in all the required fields (the last four).

 Required fields include those for the Interface Language (which includes Danish, English, French, Portuguese, and Swedish), an assigned login (must be unique in the system), and an assigned password (which is to be repeated in the fourth required field to ensure that it has been entered in as intended).
 Once these are entered in, hit the blue *Save* button.
-Repeat these steps for all members of your class.
+Repeat these steps for all members of your class, bearing in mind that the next step is [to organize them into Groups][i_0011].